absmach/magistrala-docs/docs/profile-management/users.md

-### Password Recovery
+## Password Recovery

-If a user forgets their password, they can click the `Forgot Password` link.
+If a user forgets their password, they can click the `Forgot Password` link on the login page.
 This directs them to a page where they enter their email address to receive a password reset link.

 ![Forgot Password](../img/profile-management/forgot-password2.png)